 The maximum velocity in suction piping is 6 feet (1.8 m) per second.
 The real limitation in suction piping is Net Positive Suction Head (NPSH) recommended by the pump.
 NPSH refers to the pressure energy at the suction INLET to the impeller.
 Pump problems can result from incorrect determination of NPSH.
 Inadequate NPSH can reduce pump efficiency and capacity and lead to cavitation.
 If cavitation continues and the pump conditions deteriorate, vibration problems can lead to destruction of the pump impeller and damage to other pump hardware.
 Failure to provide sufficient NPSH for the pump can result in cavitation, high power usage, and premature failure of the pump and other RECIRCULATION SYSTEM components.
 The velocities recommended could be lower depending on the size and configuration of the piping as well as the elevation and water temperature.
 The available NSPH should be at least 20% greater than the recommended NPSH.
+The available NPSH should be calculated for each AQUATIC VENUE pump and each AQUATIC FEATURE pump.
 The available NPSH should be compared with the NPSH recommended by each pump manufacturer.
 Cavitation will occur if the available NPSH is less than the recommended NPSH.
 The available NPSH is calculated as follows (all terms in feet):